WALK OF FAME

 Located beneath the Lincoln’s iconic marquee, the Lincoln Theatre Walk of Fame memorializes Columbus natives who have made outstanding community contributions through their professional careers.

-Thank you for joining us for the 2023 Walk of Fame Ceremony!
+Thank you to everyone who joined us for our 2024 Walk of Fame Induction Ceremony!

 PAST INDUCTEES